Richard Henry Dana Jr.: Career

 Additional biographical information and insights into the life of Richard Henry Dana Jr. are in the "Introductory Note" to the Harvard Classics edition of Two Years Before the Mast, edited by Charles W. Eliot, L.L.D., and published by P.F.
 Collier & Son in 1909.
 Here is an excerpt:

 Richard Henry Dana, the second of that name, was born in Cambridge, Massachusetts, August 1, 1815.
 He came of a stock that had resided there since the days of the early settlements; his grandfather, Francis Dana, had been the first American minister to Russia and later became chief justice of the Supreme Court of Massachusetts; his father was distinguished as a man of letters.
 He entered Harvard College in 1831; but near the beginning of his third year an attack of measles left his eyesight so weak that study was impossible.
 Tired of the tedium of a slow convalescence, he decided on a sea voyage; and choosing to go as a sailor rather than a passenger, he shipped from Boston on August 14, 1834, on the brig Pilgrim, bound for the coast of California.
 His experiences for the next two years form the subject of the present volume.

 In the December following his return to Boston in 1836, Dana re-entered Harvard, the hero of his fellow students, graduating the following June.
 He next took up the study of law, at the same time teaching elocution in the College, and in 1840 he opened an office in Boston.
 While in law school he had written the narrative of his voyage, which he now published; and in the following year, 1841, issued The Seaman's Friend.
 Both books were republished in England and brought him an immediate reputation.

 After several years of practicing law, during which he dealt largely with cases involving the rights of seamen, he began to take part in politics as an active member of the Free Soil Party.
-(The Free Soil Party was founded in 1847–48 in opposition to the extension of slavery into the western U.S. territories newly acquired from Mexico.)
+The Free Soil Party was founded in 1847–48 in opposition to the extension of slavery into the western U.S. territories newly acquired from Mexico.

 During the operation of the Fugitive Slave Act he served as counsel on behalf of the fugitives Shadrach Minkins, Thomas Sims, and Anthony Burns, and on one occasion suffered a serious assault as a consequence of his zeal.
 His prominence in these cases, along with his fame as a writer, brought him much social recognition on his visit to England in 1856.
 Three years later, his health gave way from overwork, and he set out on a voyage round the world, revisiting California, where he made the observations that appear in the postscript to this book.
-(The postscript is entitled, "Twenty-Four Years After," and is included in Dana's list of works, below.)
+The postscript is titled, "Twenty-Four Years After."